tisv2000/video-library-servlets/README.md

 - User: user1@gmail.com, password: pass12345

 ## Key features
 - There are two authorization roles available - User and Admin.
+Admin has more permissions than a User.
+Here are
-Admin has more permissions than a User, for example only Admin is able to see all reviews for a specific user under `/reviews`
+    - User is only able to see his own reviews, while Admin can also check reviews of any user under `/reviews`
-- ???
+    - Only Admin has permissions to add a new movie or a new movie person, users have read-only permissions and can add reviews for a movie
+- There is a localization available for two languages: English and Russian

 ## Database scheme
 ![](Database scheme.png)